JithukrishnanV/MCP-CyberAgent/README.md

 - Gather threat intelligence from Shodan
 - Test network health and connectivity

 All this runs **locally** in your environment — no cloud integration required.
+And it's completely free.

 ---